ccfoundationintl/Piccolo/README.md

 ```
 Heroku will deploy the new version and it will be live.

+## Tasks

+When the site is live, it will be a good idea to use Heroku's Scheduler add-on to automate tasks that need to be run in the background.
+These tasks include sending emails, sending weekly updates about teams, and tallying up donation amounts.

+Here are the following tasks that can be found in `lib/tasks/`:
+  * :send_emails - Sends an email every week updating every participant on the status of their donation efforts.
+Includes information such as how much they have raised and who the top participants and teams are.
+  * :update_team_donations - Updates the totals of donations for all the teams.
+Choose how often you would like to run this task since it is an expensive one.
+  * :check_registration_payments - Goes through every user and checks whether they have paid their registration fees or not.
+If not, it sends them a reminder email to pay their registration fees.

 ## API Integrations

 We use a series of API integrations to make our application run smoothly.
 Be sure to have an account set up with the following services and their APIs: